abhilasha-soni/HTML_Basic/README.md

-# HTML assignment requirement
+:# HTML assignment requirement

-- Please create your a website in the `index.html` file as the [link](https://integrify-finland.github.io/bof-html_introduction/)
+-Created a website in the `index.html` file having a video, form and some text and paragraph.
+- Used different HTML tags such as <p>, <h1> to <h6>, <form> etc
-- Update the deploy link here:
+- The deploy link: html-basic-k0ui2ioxg-abhilasha-soni.vercel.app